 Science Behind Weed Control

 Extension connects the general public with University of Florida scientist and specialist by providing research based education.
-The science behind weed control, specifically the air potato vine, engages youth and residents to hone identification skills.
-After proper identification, options for control are discussed.
-The goal is to develop citizen scientists throughout the Nature Coast.
-Submitted data is collected to aid in control efforts. .
+The science behind weed control, specifically Dioscorea bulbifera (air potato vine), engages youth and residents to seek out, identify and become familiar with prevention and control options.
+The goal is to develop citizen scientists in the Nature Coast who help identify air potato populations, collect and submit data and help with prevention efforts.

 Why is air potato a weed of concern?